samiamlabs/minireach_docs/source/motion_control.rst

 The servo has a position interface and the drive motor a velocity interface.

-The servo retruns joint position information and the motor velocity information.
+The servo returns joint position information and motor velocity information.

 It should be noted that the velocity information sent by the drive motor is not of sufficient resolution and low enough noise level for odometry calucation,